JoyKuan/MyWonder/index.md

 3. A Powerpoint with screenshots of the visualization
 4. A documentation with all the things which related to the project

-# Milestone
+# Main Milestone
-Complete all testing new functionalities and improving UI tasks
+Complete all requirements, improving UI tasks and different testing and production environments, for upcoming MyWonder demos.

 # Gantt diagram.
 ![image](https://joykuan.github.io/MyWonder/Gantt%20chart.png)